HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

 Unsurprisingly, by far the most common type value is `video/mp4`.
 But the second most common – making up 15% of all desktop `type`s, and 20% of all `type`s  sent to the mobile crawler, is `video/youtube` – which is not a registered MIME type at all.
-Rather it's a special value that several players (including WordPress') use when embedding YouTube videos.
+Rather it is a special value that several players (including WordPress') use when embedding YouTube videos.
 A few notches down the list, we see a similar pattern, for Vimeo embeds.

 As for the legitimate MIME types; they capture *container* formats; MP4 and WebM are the only two in anything we might call common use.
 It would be interesting to know which *codecs* are being used within these containers, and how much traction next-gen codecs like VP8, HVEC, and AV1 have gotten.
 But such analysis is, unfortunately, outside the scope of this article.